Deadpikle/EasyBackup/README.md

 * View backup progress as it happens
 * Optional sounds when backup succeeds or fails
 * Cancel backup at any time
-* Files for backup can be compressed with or without a password (uses 7-zip LZMA compression).
+* Windows legacy build only: Files for backup can be compressed with or without a password (uses 7-zip LZMA compression).
 By default, files are simply copied from their source directory to the backup location.

+## Note

+For now, you may need to run `chmod +x` on the download in macOS/Linux in order to get things running properly.
+In the future, we'd like to publish an actual macOS app.

-## Screenshots
+## Screenshots (Legacy Windows-only version)

 <div align="center">
     <img alt="Setup" src="./screenshots/setup-backup.png">